tehnewb/Valthorne/README.md

+# Valthorne

-# Valthorne - Check out the [Wiki](https://github.com/tehnewb/Valthorne/wiki/00.-Getting-Started)
+## Check out the [Wiki](https://github.com/tehnewb/Valthorne/wiki/00.-Getting-Started) and Build a project with the [Valthorne Project Builder](https://github.com/tehnewb/Valthorne/wiki/00.-Getting-Started)

 ### What this project does best